 - What types of tropes and twists would you include?

 Dr. Alexandra Juhasz is Distinguished Professor of Film at Brooklyn College, CUNY.
 She makes and studies committed media practices that contribute to political change and individual and community growth.
-She is the author of AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1995); Women of Vision: Histories in Feminist Film and Video (University of Minnesota Press, 2001); F is for Phony: Fake Documentary and Truth’s Undoing, co-edited with Jesse Lerner (Minnesota, 2005); Learning from YouTube (MIT Press, 2011: co-edited with Alisa Lebow, The Blackwell Companion on Contemporary Documentary (2015); with Yvonne Welbon, Sisters in the Life: 25 Years of African-American Lesbian Filmmaking (Duke University Press, 2018); with Jih-Fei Cheng and Nishant Shahani, AIDS and the Distribution of Crises (Duke 2020); with Nishant Shah, Really Fake!
+She is the author of AIDS TV: Identity, Community and Alternative Video (Duke University Press, 1995); Women of Vision: Histories in Feminist Film and Video (University of Minnesota Press, 2001); F is for Phony: Fake Documentary and Truth’s Undoing, co-edited with Jesse Lerner (Minnesota, 2005); Learning from YouTube (MIT Press, 2011: https://mitpress.mit.edu/books/learning-youtube); co-edited with Alisa Lebow, The Blackwell Companion on Contemporary Documentary (2015); with Yvonne Welbon, Sisters in the Life: 25 Years of African-American Lesbian Filmmaking (Duke University Press, 2018); with Jih Fei Cheng and Nishant Shahani, AIDS and the Distribution of Crises (Duke 2020); with Nishant Shah, Really Fake!
 (University on MN and Melos Presses, 2020); and My Phone Lies to Me: Fake News Poetry Workshops as Radical Digital Media Literacy (currently seeking a press).
 Dr. Juhasz is the producer of educational videotapes on feminist issues from AIDS to teen pregnancy as well as the feature fake documentaries The Watermelon Woman (Cheryl Dunye, 1997) and The Owls (Dunye, 2010).
-Her current work is on and about feminist Internet culture including fake news (http://scalar.me/100hardtruths) and Fake News Poetry Workshops (fakenews-poetry.org), YouTube (aljean.wordpress.com), and feminist pedagogy and community (feministonlinespaces.com and eventanglement.com).
-With Anne Balsamo, she was founding co-facilitator of the network, FemTechNet (femtechnet.org).
-Her most recent work is the podcast: We Need Gentle Truths for Now (https://shows.acast.com/we-need-gentle-truths-for-now).
+Her current work is on and about feminist Internet culture including fake news (http://scalar.me/100hardtruths) and Fake News Poetry Workshops (fakenews poetry.org), YouTube (aljean.wordpress.com), and feminist pedagogy and community (feministonlinespaces.com and ev-ent-anglement.com).
+With Anne Balsamo, she was founding co-facilitator of the network, FemTechNet: femtechnet.org.
+Her most recent work is the podcast: We Need Gentle Truths for Now: https://shows.acast.com/we-need-gentle-truths-for-now.

-Kirsten Larvick is a preservationist, archivist and filmmaker.
-She is Co-Chair of the Women’s Film Preservation Fund of New York Women in Film & Television and serves on its Grants Selection Committee.
+Kirsten Larvick, preservationist and film-maker, is Co-Chair of the Women’s Film Preservation Fund of New York Women in Film & Television and serves on its Grants Selection Committee.
 WFPF is the only program in the world that works to preserve the cultural legacy of women in the motion picture industry through film preservation.
-In 2014, Kirsten founded the Al Larvick Fund and is its Executive Director.
+Kirsten is the Founder and Executive Director of the Al Larvick Fund.
 The organization’s mission is to conserve, digitally capture and make accessible American analog home movies, amateur films and their related histories.
-As a consultant, she collaborates and strategizes with independent filmmakers to preserve, archive and revitalize individual titles and collected works.
+As a consultant, she collaborates and strategizes with filmmakers to preserve, archive, revitalize and exhibit their body of work.